NNPDF/nnpdf/doc/sphinx/source/tutorials/pseudodata.rst

 =================================================

 Suppose one has obtained a fit using the ``n3fit`` framework and wants to do some analysis that requires knowing exactly the data that the neural networks saw during the fitting procedure.
-Thankfully, this information is reproducible due to the various seeds in the fit runcard.
+The information is reproducible given the various seeds in the fit runcard.

-The 3 seeds of interest are ``trvlseed`` which determines the training/validation splitting, ``nnseed`` which concerns the initialization of the neural netowrks themselves, and finally ``mcseed`` which is the seed used by the pseudodata generation.
+The 3 random seeds used in the fit are ``trvlseed`` which determines the training/validation splitting, ``nnseed`` which concerns the initialization of the neural netowrks themselves, and finally ``mcseed`` which is the seed used by the pseudodata generation.
 Clearly, the ones we are interested in are ``trvlseed`` and ``mcseed``.